-One day, Princess Toadstool, or Peach, is on a trip to Rougeport, the town of pirates, theives, and other assorted criminals.
-Peach's trusted caretaker Toadsworth is, of course, making sure she stays out of trouble-but he is also not letting her have any fun.
-So she sneaks away while she is not looking at and a street vendor catches her eye.
-The mysterious vender tells her that he has a box that only a purehearted person can open, and inside is the key to vast treasure!
+One day, Princess Toadstool, or Peach, is on a trip to Rogueport, the town of pirates, thieves, and other assorted criminals.
+Peach's trusted caretaker Toadsworth is, of course, making sure she stays out of trouble - but he is also not letting her have any fun.
+So she sneaks away while he is not looking and a street vendor catches her eye.
+The mysterious vendor tells her that he has a box that only a purehearted person can open, and inside is the key to vast treasure.
 Peach succeeds in opening the box, which contains a map.
-She sends the map and a letter to Mario...but by the time he gets to Rougeport, Peach is gone!
-Mario begins to search for her, and eventually discovers that the map can lead to the seven Crystal Stars-the mystical keys to opening a door far beneath Rougeport that is said to contain the greatest treasure in the world-The Thousand-Year Door!
-Mario then sets off to gather the stars, and find Peach.
-Along the way, he meets new friends and makes new enemies-all in his...
+She sends the map and a letter to Mario...but by the time he gets to Rogueport, Peach is gone.
+Mario begins to search for her, and eventually discovers that the map can lead to the seven Crystal Stars - the mystical keys to opening a door deep within the Rogueport underground that is said to lead to the greatest treasure in the world.
+This door is the Thousand-Year Door.
+Mario sets off to gather the stars and find Peach.
+Along the way, he meets new friends and ...
 Written by

 11 October 2004 (USA)